Homowo

 Homowo is a festival celebrated by the Ga people of Ghana in the Greater Accra Region.
 The festival starts at the end of April into May with the planting of crops (mainly millet) before the rainy season starts.
 The Ga people celebrate Homowo in the remembrance of famine that once happened in their history in precolonial Ghana.
-The Ga Homowo or Harvest Custom is an annual tradition among the Accra people, with its origin tied to the Native Calendar and the Lamte Dsanwe people of the Asere Quarter.
+The Ga Homowo or Harvest Custom is an annual tradition among the Accra people, with its origin tied to the Native Calendar and the Lante Dzan We people of the Asere Quarter.
 Asere is a sub-division of the Ga Division in the Accra District of the Gold Coast Colony.

-Etymology & Origin
+Etymology and origin

-The word Homowo (Homo - hunger, wo - hoot) can mean "to hoot (or jeer) at hunger" in the Ga language.
+The word Homowo (homo - hunger, wo - hoot) can mean "to hoot (or jeer) at hunger" in the Ga language.
 It is said that as the Ga people traveled to Ghana, they faced famine and other misfortunes along the way and upon settlement.
 The people attributed their mishaps and misfortunes to the displeasure of a god or deity.
 To restore balance in their society, the Ga people sacrificed livestock, prayed and poured libations to pacify the gods or deities.

-An intriguing aspect of the Ga Homowo tradition is the dual celebrations that occur within the Damte Dsanwe community.
+An intriguing aspect of the Ga Homowo tradition is the dual celebrations that occur within the Lante Dzan We community.
 The tradition suggests that, in the Ga people's history, the Paramount Chief or Ga Mantse temporarily left Accra for eastern Ga territories.
 During his absence, the community, under the authority of the Priest of the Dantu Fetish, conducted the Homowo Harvest Custom, complete with the customary rituals.
 Upon the Ga Mantse's return, a second Homowo Harvest Festival was held, in which all Ga people were encouraged to participate.
 This second celebration, while commemorating the Ga Mantse's return, became an integral part of Ga cultural history.

 It is important to clarify that while two Ga Homowo celebrations appear to transpire within a single year, the original and authentic Ga Homowo is the first one, known as the Damte Dsanwe Homowo.
 This celebration marks the culmination of the native year and aligns with native law and custom.